Cicko/vite-plugin-markdown/README.md

   // When "Mode.TOC" is requested
   const toc: { level: string, content: string }[];

+  // When "Mode.MARKDOWN" is requested
+  const markdown: string;

   // When "Mode.HTML" is requested
   const html: string;